-1 demerit for each detention

-- 2.5 demerits for each Saturday School - 6 demerits for each day of In School Suspension - 7 demerits for each Classroom Suspension - 8 demerits for each day of Out of School Suspension
+- 1 demerit for each detention - 4 demerits for each day of In School Suspension - 6 demerits for each day of Out of School Suspension

-In any quarter, if a student commits infractions resulting in 10 or more demerits, he/she will automatically be placed on disciplinary probation for the remainder of the current quarter and for the following quarter.
-If the student fails to show positive progress in this time, as measured by an average of 5 demerits or less per 9-week period (prorated for the part of the current quarter remaining) he/she may be expelled.
+In any semester, if a student commits infractions resulting in 10 or more demerits, he/she will automatically be placed on disciplinary probation for the remainder of the current semester and for the following semester.
+If the student fails to show positive progress in this time, as measured by an average of 5 demerits or less per semester (prorated for the part of the current semester remaining) he/she may be expelled.
 If the decision is made not to expel at that time, the disciplinary probation period will be extended.

-Students placed on Disciplinary Probation are automatically suspended for a minimum period of two weeks from the privilege of representing the school at any official functions or competition.
-The administration will meet with the coach and/or sponsor and the Athletic Director (if a sport is involved) to determine if a suspension of longer than two weeks is warranted.
+Students placed on Disciplinary Probation are automatically suspended for a minimum period of three weeks from the privilege of representing the school at any official functions or competition.
+The administration will meet with the coach and/or sponsor and the Athletic Director (if a sport is involved) to determine if a suspension of longer than three weeks is warranted.
 They will also determine the extent of participation permitted in practice or planning sessions during the suspension period.
 Suspension periods may also be extended by the administration should the student fail to make satisfactory progress.